ctjong/orion/Readme.md

     Request body:
     JSON object representation of the new record

-    Success response:
-    The inserted ID, with 200 status code
+    Success response: The inserted ID

-    Example:
-    TODO

 - **PUT /api/data/:entity/:id**